-How do I cite the QTdrugs lists on the CredibleMeds.org website in a scientific publication?
+How do I cite the QTdrugs List on the CredibleMeds.org website in a scientific publication?

-Click here to read how our CredibleCDS™ uses the CredibleMeds® QTdrugs lists to alert physicians when their patients are at increased risk of sudden death.
+Click here to read how our CredibleCDS™ uses the CredibleMeds® QTdrugs list to alert physicians when their patients are at increased risk of sudden death.

 Straus et al. extracted a list of non-cardiac drugs that prolong QT from the CredibleMeds.org website in order to examine all-cause mortality in a population-based, case–control study.
 They found an approximately threefold greater risk of death (95% CI 1.6–4.7) among patients who had been treated with the non-cardiac, QT-prolonging drugs listed in the CredibleMeds.org database.
 On the basis of this analysis, the investigators estimated that the use of these drugs causes >15,000 deaths annually in the USA and Europe.
 Click here for PubMed Abstract.

-How are the QTdrugs lists being used as references for Optimal Prescribing?
+How is the QTdrugs List being used as references for Optimal Prescribing?

-The Medical Letter and major textbooks of medicine cite the QTdrugs lists as resources for prescribers when making prescribing decisions.
+The Medical Letter and major textbooks of medicine cite the QTdrugs List as a resource for prescribers when making prescribing decisions.

-New Zealand's federal Medicines Safety Authority cites the QTdrugs.org lists that are maintained on CredibleMeds.org as resources for the Authority’s evaluation of the safety of anti-depressants that prolong the QT interval.
+New Zealand's federal Medicines Safety Authority cites the QTdrugs List that is maintained on CredibleMeds.org as a resource for the Authority’s evaluation of the safety of anti-depressants that prolong the QT interval.
 Click here for a sample report.